gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Deprecated `EclipsePlugin.performPostEvaluationActions()` and `IdeaPlugin.performPostEvaluationActions()`.
   Post-evaluation actions are no longer used.

+### Changes to dependency ordering

+Several changes have been made to the way that Gradle orders files in the dependency resolution results:

+- Files are now ordered in 'consumer first' order.
+That means that a particular file appears in the result _before_ all of its dependencies.
+The order is unspecified in the case of a cycle in the dependency graph.
+- File dependencies, such as `gradleApi()` are now ordered in the same way as other dependencies, in consumer first order.
+In previous Gradle versions these dependencies were always added at the start of the result.

+Beyond this, Gradle does not make any other guarantees about the ordering of files.
+However, file order is always the same for a given dependency graph.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.